Tons of energy, great skin, and a sense of unshakable inner peace might just be a Girls episode and an electric blanket away.

 Not convinced?
 Just ask any of the hard-core devotees of Shape House, Los Angeles’s first and only “urban sweat lodge.”
 Since it opened just over three years ago, offering hour-long bouts inside 170 degree infared heat wraps (with private TVs to pass the time), the wellness center has attracted a cult-like following of health nuts, time-strapped professionals, and celebs, including Selena Gomez and Emma Roberts.

-If you haven’t tried it, chances are you will soon—Chiche has big plans for the brand, starting with new locations in West Hollywood and the South Bay that she hopes to open by the end of this year.
+If you haven’t tried it, chances are you will soon.
+The latest Shape House location just opened on Robertson Boulevard in West Hollywood, and a location in the South Bay is also in the works.
 “The plan is to saturate California… I want it to be like Starbucks,” she proclaims.
 “You shouldn’t have to drive 25 minutes to sweat.”

-Meet the brand’s superfans and learn why the it stands a great shot…
+Meet the brand’s superfans and learn why it stands a great shot…

 Building Shape House brick by sweaty brick